agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

 **<span class='command'>:</span>** (else),
 (produce a falsy value ) **' '**.

 In the beginning, after using conditional statements, it took me a minute to get used to this javascript ternary expression.
 The Conditional Operator is generally considered slightly less 'readable', compared to *if/else* statements.
-However, when used apropriately, with time it becomes easier on our eyes.
+However, when used appropriately, with time it becomes easier on our eyes.

-We could further simplyfy our expression above.
+We could further simplify our expression above.
 ```javascript
  condition ? <Child /> : ''
 ```